ber0i/e-SparX/python_api/README.md

 - Linux: `$XDG_CONFIG_HOME/esparx/config.json` (Defaults to `$HOME/.config/esparx/config.json`, `$HOME` refers to your home directory: `home/<username>`)
 - Windows: `\Users\<username>\AppData\Local\esparx\esparx\config.json`

+Note that the Python package currently expects the API to run on host `https://e-sparx-public.emt.ed.tum.de/`.
+You must change this to `localhost` if you want to register to a locally hosted e-SparX version.

 ## License

 This repository is licensed under [GNU Affero General Public License v3.0 (AGPL-3.0)](https://www.gnu.org/licenses/agpl-3.0.en.html)